 - For Proposal No. 1, which relates to the election of directors, the six nominees receiving the most "For" votes (from the holders of votes of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected.
-Only votes "For" or "Withheld" will affect the outcome.
-Broker non-votes will have no effect. - To be approved, Proposal No. 2, which relates to the ratification of RSM US LLP (formerly McGladrey LLP) as our independent registered public accounting firm for 2016, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the meeting.
+Only votes "For" will affect the outcome.
+Broker non-votes will have no effect. - To be approved, Proposal No. 2, which relates to the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for 2017, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the meeting.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Although none are expected to exist in connection with Proposal No. 2, broker non-votes, if any, will have no effect. - To be approved, Proposal No. 3, which relates to the approval, on an advisory basis, of the compensation of our named executive officers, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the annual meeting.
+Although none are expected to exist in connection with Proposal No. 2, broker non-votes, if any, will have no effect. - To be approved, Proposal No. 3, which relates to the approval, on an advisory basis, of the compensation of our named executive officers, will be considered approved if it receives "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the annual meeting.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
+Broker non-votes will have no effect. - To be approved, Proposal No. 4, which relates to the advisory vote on the frequency of shareholder advisory votes on executive compensation, the frequency receiving the highest number of votes from the holders of shares present in person or represented by proxy and entitled to vote at the annual meeting will be considered the frequency preferred by the stockholders.
+Abstentions will be counted towards the vote total, and will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.